MotionCharacter: Fine-Grained Motion Controllable Human Video Generation: Introduction

 \section{Introduction}

-High-quality, personalized, and controllable human video generation has gained significant traction, with applications spanning social media, virtual avatars, and personalized content creation.
-Recent advancements in text-driven video generation models~\cite{ho2022video, guo2023animatediff, ho2022imagen, singer2022make, blattmann2023align, wang2023modelscope, wang2023lavie, zhou2022magicvideo, chen2023videocrafter1, chen2024videocrafter2, bao2023latentwarp} have driven substantial progress in this field, yet several challenges remain, particularly in maintaining identity consistency and achieving fine-grained control over motion instructions.
-In response, recent approaches~\cite{jiang2024videobooth, wei2024dreamvideo, ma2024magic, wu2024customcrafter, he2024id} in subject-driven Text-to-Video (T2V) generation have explored ways to address the challenge of producing high-quality videos that accurately depict specific individuals while following motion instructions consistently.
+High-quality, personalized, and controllable human video generation has gained significant traction, with applications spanning social media, film production, virtual avatars, and personalized content creation.
+Recent pioneering advancements in text-driven video generation models~\cite{ho2022video, guo2023animatediff, ho2022imagen, wang2023modelscope, wang2023lavie, zhou2022magicvideo, chen2024videocrafter2} have driven substantial progress in this field.
+In particular, subject-driven Text-to-Video (T2V) generation models~\cite{jiang2024videobooth, wei2024dreamvideo, ma2024magic, wu2024customcrafter, he2024id} have made strides in producing high-quality videos that faithfully depict specific individuals.